Seven Network: Foreign programs

-Most American programming that airs on Seven and its digital multichannels is sourced from Seven's deals with Disney Platform Distribution and Pixar Animation Studios / 20th Century Studios, Regency Enterprises and Blue Sky Studios (long running, also shared with Disney+), NBCUniversal Global Distribution, StudioCanal, Sony Pictures Television, Warner Bros.
-International Television Distribution / Warner Bros.
-Entertainment Inc and Icon Films.
+Most American programs that air on Seven and its digital multichannels are sourced from Seven's deals with 20th Century Studios and Disney Television Studios / 20th Television, Universal Studios, Inc. / NBCUniversal Global Distribution and Illumination, DreamWorks / DreamWorks Animation, StudioCanal, Sony Pictures Motion Picture Group / Sony Pictures Television, CBS Studios and Icon Films.

-In late 2016, Seven would create a new acquired programming deal with Warner Bros, granting the network programming rights which they currently share with Nine.
+In late 2016, Seven created a new acquired programming deal with Warner Bros, granting the network programming rights.

-On 15 January 2023, Seven would create a new acquired programming deal with NBCUniversal, granting the network programming rights which they currently share with Nine.
+On 15 January 2023, Seven created a new acquired programming deal with NBCUniversal, granting the network programming rights.

 Shared overseas programs

-Sharing programs is currently a new rule for all the networks after a long absence which have their own programs from 1990s to 2014.
-All the networks can now share the programs again with each networks of televisions and films, including splitting up the different seasons of the same television series or franchise.
-Also some television brands can split the different seasons of the same television series by aired on both networks.

-Shared American programming that airs on Seven and the Nine Network which its digital multichannels is sourced from Seven and Nine's deals with Warner Bros.
+Shared American programming that airs on Seven and Nine and their digital multichannels are sourced from Seven and Nine's deals with Disney Platform Distribution / 20th Century Studios, 20th Television, Warner Bros.
 International Television Distribution / Warner Bros.
-Entertainment Inc, NBCUniversal Global Distribution, StudioCanal and Sony Pictures Television.
+Entertainment Inc, DreamWorks and DreamWorks Animation, NBCUniversal Global Distribution / Illumination, StudioCanal and Sony Pictures Television.

-Shared American programming that airs on Seven and Network 10 which its digital multichannels is sourced from Seven and 10's deals with Warner Bros.
+Shared American programming that airs on Seven and 10 and their digital multichannels are sourced from Seven and 10's deals with CBS Studios, DreamWorks / DreamWorks Animation and Warner Bros.
 International Television Distribution / Warner Bros.
 Entertainment Inc.

-Shared American programming that airs on Seven and ABC and its digital multichannels are sourced from Seven and ABC's deals with NBCUniversal Global Distribution, StudioCanal and Sony Pictures Television.
+Shared American programming that airs on Seven and ABC and their digital multichannels are sourced from Seven and ABC's deals with NBCUniversal Global Distribution, StudioCanal and Sony Pictures Television.